StatCan/time-series-library/README.md

 ```

 <a name="Vector.intersection"></a>
-### intersection(other)
+### intersection(others)

-Returns the result of the intersction of the calling vector with another.
+Returns the result of the intersection of the calling vector with other vectors.

+The parameter **others** can either be a single vector or an array of vectors.

 The result of vectors **a** intersected with **b** is defined as the vector
 **a'** and such that **a'** is composed only of datapoints with reference